vickumar1981/pyeffects/docs/monads.rst

 We often want to take a complex problem and break it down into smaller tasks, and then put those tasks back together to solve a problem.
-We can reduce the complexity by breaking down a problem, and letting each individual part of the process take care of its own responsibility, and then passing the result onto the next part in the chaing.
+We can reduce the complexity by breaking down a problem, and letting each individual part of the process take care of its own responsibility, and then passing the result onto the next part in the chain.
 We want to break down our problem into a number of small functions, and then compose those functions together into one function that represents the entire task.

 Composing functions is the reason why we want to use monads.
 We can create a container that can perform